 EY, a global leader in consulting and advisory services, distinguished 4 key elements you should assess: corporate strategy, customer strategy, enabling capabilities and a digital roadmap.
 To grow from a digitally stunted strategy to digitally mature, these four parts need to be aligned and optimized.

 Throughout this post, we’ll help define key components that you need to take into consideration in order to understand your digital readiness.
-We’ve also set up a slick “Digital Readiness Scorecard” calculator that you can use for free to help assess your current standing.

 But before you can begin your assessment, you need to know what each category is: